 Venture beyond the capital to small towns like Trinidad, where you can take salsa lessons and dance in the streets with locals near Plaza Mayor.
 Dive into the rich nature of Cuba as well by hiking about two miles through Parque El Cubano, and finishing with a swim in the refreshing Javira Waterfall.

 Other beautiful cities in Croatia can easily be done on a budget.
-Split is a lazy beachside town with a whitewashed Old Town Center and a massive park perfect for running and watching sunset; both of these activities are completely free and allow you to explore the beauty and serenity of Split.
+Split is a lazy beachside town with a whitewashed Old Town Center and a massive park perfect for running and watching the sunset.
+The good news is both of these activities are completely free and allow you to explore the beauty and serenity of Split.

 Zagreb, the capital city, is packed with magnificent architecture and cathedrals, so all you need to do is wander around with a camera and you can be entertained for days.
 Be sure to stop by Dolac Market and buy some local produce and homemade goods for incredibly cheap.

 This small Central American nation has all the same assets as its neighbor, Costa Rica, but it's much cheaper and much less touristy.
-If you're wondering where to travel in your 20s in Central America, Nicaragua is your country.
+If you're wondering what are the best places to travel in your 20s in Central America, you should definitely consider Nicaragua.

 Here you can find friendly, laid-back locals eager to interact with you, small historical cities with stunning architecture, and cheap produce markets with fresh tropical fruits for minuscule prices.
-In addition to affordable food, you can find nice hostels for around $10 a night, making the average cost of living in Nicaragua extremely easy to afford.
+In addition to affordable food, you can find nice hostels for around $10 a night, making the average cost of living in Nicaragua very low.

 You can also thrill-seek by hiking active volcanoes and sand-boarding back down, or indulge in some crazy parties on Sunday Funday in San Juan Del Sur.

 Ecuador is the perfect country for adventure enthusiasts who love to be outdoors, as the natural beauty is truly endless.
-Luckily, most of Ecuador is budget-friendly, with the exception of maybe the Galapagos Islands.
+Luckily, most of the country is budget-friendly, with the exception of maybe the Galapagos Islands, making it one of the best places to travel in your 20s in South America.

 The American Dollar is used as the local currency here, though it's recommended to come with smaller bills and some coins as well.
 A local bus ride in Quito costs $0.20, and buses to different cities throughout the country usually cost between $5-$10.
 You probably won't be able to pay for anything using a $20 or higher, and it's rare for locals to have change.